Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Locally Hamiltonian symplectic reduction with corners

 \subsection{Yang--Mills theory: constraint-reduced phase space}

-In this part of the running example we show how to use a principal connection on the field space bundle $\G\hookrightarrow \X\to \X/\G$ to provide a parametrization of the constraint-reduced phase space $\uCo$ of Yang--Mills theory.
-This parametrization can furthermore be made explicit by introducing a particular choice of connection first introduced, in the absence of corners, by Singer \cite{Singer1978} and, independently, by Narasimhan and Ramadas \cite{NarasimhanRamadas79}.
-We conclude with a discussion of the Abelian case where the results are most easily interpreted.
+In this part of the running example we show how to use a principal connection on the field space bundle $\Go\hookrightarrow \C\to \uCo$ to provide a parametrization of the constraint-reduced phase space $\uCo$ of YM theory.
+This parametrization can furthermore be made explicit by introducing a particular choice of connection.

-Let $\Upsilon \in \Omega^1(\X,\fG)$ be a principal connection on the space of (irreducible) gauge potentials seen as the principal $\G$ bundle $\G \hookrightarrow \X \to \X/\G$ (this was established in the Banach setting by \cite{Singer1978,NarasimhanRamadas79} and extended to the $C^\infty$ setting by \cite{MitterViallet1981}, while the Tame Fr\'echet properties of this fibration are discussed in \cite{AbbatiCirelliMania,AbbatiCirelliManiaMichor}).
-In other words, let $\Upsilon$ be a $\fG$-valued 1-form on $\X$ which satisfies the following projection and equivariance properties
+In the semisimple case, recall from Remark \ref{rmk:smooth-C-revisited} that the action of $\Go$ on $\Acal$ is free.
+Setting aside for a moment questions of smoothness to be addressed later, we can therefore consider $\Acal\to\Acal/\Go$ to be a principal $\Go$-bundle.

+In the Abelian case, $\Go$ does not act freely, because constant gauge transformations are in the kernel of $\rho$.
+However, gauge transformations that trivialize at $\pp\Sigma$ act freely, and the quotient of $\X$ (resp.\ $\Acal$) with respect to them coincides with $\X/\Go$ (resp.\ $\Acal/\Go$).
+Therefore, if one replaces $\Go$ by the set of boundary-trivial gauge transformations, the following discussion holds for both the semisimple and Abelian cases (note, however, that $\fGred$ in the Abelian case must still be taken to be $C^\infty(\pp\Sigma,\fg)/\fg$).

+In the absence of boundaries, the bundle\footnote{In the cited literature $\pp\Sigma=\emptyset$ so that $\Go = \G$ and instead of excluding reducible configurations focus is placed on the group of pointed gauge transformations, i.e. gauge transformations that are trivial at a marked point of $\Sigma$.
+Note that pointed gauge transformations on a $n$-sphere are homotopic to gauge transformations on the $n$-disk that vanish at the boundary.
+Cf. Remark \ref{rmk:smooth-C-revisited}.} $\G\hookrightarrow \Acal\to \Acal/\G$ was first studied by means of a connection form by \cite{Singer1978,NarasimhanRamadas79} in the Banach setting (see also \cite{ArmsMarsdenMoncrief1981}); their work was later extended to the $C^\infty$ setting by \cite{MitterViallet1981}.
+The tame-Fr\'echet properties of this fibration are discussed in \cite{AbbatiCirelliMania,AbbatiCirelliManiaMichor}.
+The interplay between with boundaries was first addressed in \cite{GomesRiello-ghost, RielloGomesHopfmuller, RielloGomes, RielloSciPost}